magento/pagebuilder-docs/docs/viewports/how-to-add-viewports.md

 }
 ```

+The `max-width` defined in the CSS class should match the `max-width` defined for the viewport configuration in the `view.xml` file.
+Matching widths ensures that the stage view matches the storefront view.

-### Step 4: Add SVG images
+### Step 4: Add viewport button images

+Page Builder uses SVG images for its existing viewport button icons.
+And while you _can_ use other image formats (like .png), we recommend creating SVG icons that match Page Builder's existing icons.

-You will need to create your own SVG images for your custom viewports.
-To match Page Builder's existing viewport button icons, adhere to the following guidelines:
+To match Page Builder's icons, create your icons with the following properties:

-- 18px height for all new icons.
+- height: 18px height.
-- 20px max-width for all new icons, narrower as needed.
+- width: 20px, or narrower as needed.
+- background: transparent.
-- Transparent backgrounds.
+- fill: #fff.
-- Solid white shapes.

-For example, the source button icons used in the example Admin theme, are shown here:
+The source button icons used in the example Admin theme are shown here:

 ![Viewport icons](../images/pagebuilder-viewport-icons.png)